Genivia/ugrep/README.md

             Negative PATTERN matches are essentially removed before any other patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
 This option may be repeated.
-    --not   Specifies that the following one or more -e PATTERN should not match selected lines, where --not -e PATTERN specifies the same as -N '.*PATTERN.*' but optimized to improve performance.
     -v, --invert-match
             Selected lines are those not matching any of the specified patterns.